 A few months ago I wrote an article about "being tested" and I was recently asked the

-harness the power we have within us and direct it towards living in the world, toward purposes we
+we harness the power we have within us and direct it towards living in the world, toward

-choose, we gain confidence in ourselves and the effectiveness of our choices.
-The feeling of being
+purposes we choose, we gain confidence in ourselves and the effectiveness of our choices.
+The

 The feedback could be positive if we stand to gain confidence....how does the feeling of being

 The idea of being tested by God or the spirits comes from a warrior perspective and became a very

 common reason given by religious leaders when they really didn't know why something bad had

 happened to someone.
 In the Kupua tradition, which is purely an adventurer tradition, all